Counselling & HIV/AIDS

 Being diagnosed as HIV positive is no longer the death sentence it used to be.
 Certainly, living with HIV/AIDS can seem very complex and problematic, but it can also be an affirmative experience.
 Staying well does not only mean physically, but mentally and emotionally too.
 You may feel isolated at times, but it is important to remember that you are not alone; there is always someone you can talk to about your fears and anxieties.
 Your status doesn’t have to rule your life – with help you can gain strength to deal with the initial emotional difficulties of a diagnosis and continue to live and enjoy life to the full.

-Find a counsellor or psychotherapist dealing with HIV/AIDS
+Find a therapist dealing with HIV/AIDS

 All therapists are verified professionals.